owickstrom/pandoc-include-code/README.md

 ### Snippets

 There is support for delimited _snippets_.
-Use line comment of whatever kind you want, and enclose the snippet between `start snippet <name>` and `end snippet <name>`.
+Use a line comment of whatever kind you want, and enclose the snippet between `start snippet
+<name>` and `end snippet <name>`.

     -- start snippet cool-thingy
     main =
       putStrLn "I explain some cool concept in Haskell code."
     -- end snippet cool-thingy

+Or why not some C code:

+    // start snippet wow
+    int main() {
+        printf("such performance");
+    }
+    // end snippet wow

+**NOTE:** There can only be whitespace and a newline _after_ the snippet name.
+This means that multi-line comments in C, Java, etc, will not work.
+Only single-line comments will.

 Then, in your code block, specify the snippet name: